jim380/megapot-ponder/README.md

 # Megapot Ponder Indexer

-A blockchain indexer for Megapot's smart contracts built with [Ponder](https://ponder.sh/), providing real-time and historical data through a GraphQL API.
+A light weight indexer for Megapot's smart contracts built with [Ponder](https://ponder.sh/), providing real-time and historical data through a GraphQL API.

 ## Overview

 This indexer tracks all lottery activities on the Megapot platform including:

 - Ticket purchases and lottery rounds
 - Liquidity provider operations
 - Jackpot distributions